ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**7.1.0**

+- Fixed a typo in `MiscUtil.Remap` that caused incorrect behavior (was adding `maxTo` to result as final step, should have been `minTo`).
+- Added method `MiscUtil.ModifyVanillaPrefab(string addressablePath, string newName, bool shouldNetwork, Func&lt;GameObject, GameObject&gt;)` for concise modification of vanilla prefabs using R2API.PrefabAPI.
+- Added new ConCmds to DebugUtil module for rendering items:
+	- `goto_itemrender`: opens the internal item rendering scene.
+Cannot be used while a run is active.
+	- `ir_sim`: with the item rendering scene open, spawns an item's pickup model in the proper place and hides existing models.
+Accepts numeric index or display name (NOT name token).
+	- `ir_sqm`: with the item rendering scene open, spawns an equipment's pickup model in the proper place and hides existing models.
+Accepts numeric index or display name (NOT name token).
+- Updated R2API dependency to 4.3.21.

 **7.0.1**

 - Temporarily switched `Item : CatalogBoilerplate` to use ItemDef.deprecatedTier.